Nikita Lastochkin

-Nikita Lastochkin (born May 5, 1990) is a Russian racing driver, who moved to the United States at the age of sixteen, and currently resides in Los Angeles, California.
+Nikita Yuryevich Lastochkin (born May 5, 1990) is a Russian racing driver, who moved to the United States at the age of sixteen, and currently resides in Los Angeles, California.

 Career

 Lastochkin began racing in 2013, where he completed the three-day Skip Barber Racing School and went on to race in the Championship.
 That year, he placed second in the Winter Championship and awarded “Most Improved.”
 He also participated in the 2014 Summer Racing Series, where he placed third in the Championship.
 In 2014, Lastochkin also competed in the Pacific Region F1600 Championship Series, with PR1 where he claimed two wins.
-Nikita then moved to the Atlantic Region with Team Pelfrey, where he would place sixth overall in the F1600 Championship Series; with two podiums, a pole position and a lap record at Watkins Glen International.
+He then moved to the Atlantic Region with Team Pelfrey, where he would place sixth overall in the F1600 Championship Series; with two podiums, a pole position and a lap record at Watkins Glen International.